We’ve posted previously about the role that ‘the grid’ plays in distributing electricity up and down the east coast of Australia.

 Of course, those aren’t real or even indicative figures.
 We just wanted to give you a feel for the reality that slight increases year-on-year are probably to be expected.

 In the past, the businesses that own this infrastructure have faced lawsuits when things go wrong.
-For example, Ausnet was forced to pay out $500 million in 2014 over the 2009 Victorian bushfires.
+For example, AusNet Services was forced to pay out $500 million in 2014 over the 2009 Victorian bushfires.

 So, it’s no surprise that they’ve done a lot of work in recent years building and maintaining the network.
 It’s an ongoing process which does cost money, and that spending is passed on in the form of increased charges.